 • an online survey

-In this phase, the City will share the preferred design with the community and project advisory groups.
+In this phase, the City will share the preferred design with the community and the Community Advisory Committee.
 Once the preferred design is confirmed, the project will move into the detailed design phase, where the design team will finalize the preferred design by working through the technical details and plans for the construction contractor.

 The anticipated outcomes of this phase include a refined preferred design.